JB060/byrnes-insurance-investigations-2/README.md

 CSS for layout and styling.
 JavaScript for any potential future interactive elements.
 Font Awesome for icons.
-These technologies together helped build a responsive, accessible, and user-friendly website for Byrne Insurance Investigations.
+Together, these technologies helped build a responsive, accessible, and user-friendly website for Byrne Insurance Investigations.

 ### Credits
 This project was made possible through the contributions and support of various individuals and resources:

 - Marcel (Mentor)

-  - For providing invaluable guidance, feedback, and support throughout the development process.
+  - To provide invaluable guidance, feedback, and support throughout the development process.

 - Font Awesome
-  - For providing icons used across the site.
+  - To provide icons used across the site.

 - Google Fonts
   - For the typography used in the project.